 There’s an art and science to figuring out exactly where your ideal readers spend their time online.
 Start by asking them!

-My advice is to experiment with these platforms as well:
+My best blogging advice is to experiment with these platforms as well:

 - Start answering questions on Quora (and tastefully link back to your blog when appropriate)